 Ted Cruz likely knows he is wildly unpopular, but doesn’t care because Texas Democrats struggle to get enough funding to challenge him.
 So instead of doing what a responsible Senator would do, Ted Cruz rarely does town halls with constituents.

 A lovely friend of mine sent me an invite to one of Ted Cruz’s only town halls — an event with the Concerned Veterans of America.
 The CVA is perhaps one of the most conservative veterans groups.
 They are often unapologetically partisan, so it’s no wonder that Cruz would seek this safe space for his town hall.
 What was the focus?
-The issues impacting veterans and their families the most. …
+The issues impacting veterans and their families the most.
+My dad served in the United States Air Force for almost 30 years, and is a disabled vet.
+Sure. …

 Uber.
 Justin Caldbeck.
 Chris Sacca.
 Dave McClure.